hillaper/Rela2x/README.md

 ## Advanced Users

-Additional features not covered in this guide can be found in `rela2x.py`.
+Additional features not covered in this guide can be found in the source modules under `src/rela2x/_core/`.
 The code is well-documented, and advanced Python/SymPy users should find it relatively straightforward to navigate.

 ## License